Schonfeld Strategic Advisors LLC Has $21.43 Million Stock Holdings in Avery Dennison Co. (NYSE:AVY)

-Schonfeld Strategic Advisors LLC raised its holdings in Avery Dennison Co.
-(NYSE:AVY – Free Report) by 694.7% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+Schonfeld Strategic Advisors LLC boosted its holdings in shares of Avery Dennison Co.
+(NYSE:AVY – Free Report) by 694.7% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 117,319 shares of the industrial products company’s stock after acquiring an additional 102,557 shares during the quarter.
-Schonfeld Strategic Advisors LLC owned about 0.15% of Avery Dennison worth $21,431,000 as of its most recent SEC filing.
+Schonfeld Strategic Advisors LLC owned 0.15% of Avery Dennison worth $21,431,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Janney Montgomery Scott LLC boosted its stake in Avery Dennison by 736.1% in the third quarter.
-Janney Montgomery Scott LLC now owns 142,766 shares of the industrial products company’s stock valued at $26,080,000 after acquiring an additional 125,691 shares during the last quarter.
-Cibc World Markets Corp boosted its stake in Avery Dennison by 1,152.2% in the second quarter.
-Cibc World Markets Corp now owns 51,266 shares of the industrial products company’s stock valued at $8,807,000 after acquiring an additional 47,172 shares during the last quarter.
-Bank of Nova Scotia boosted its stake in Avery Dennison by 17.7% in the second quarter.
-Bank of Nova Scotia now owns 6,579 shares of the industrial products company’s stock valued at $1,130,000 after acquiring an additional 991 shares during the last quarter.
-O Shaughnessy Asset Management LLC raised its holdings in Avery Dennison by 5.2% in the second quarter.
-O Shaughnessy Asset Management LLC now owns 2,408 shares of the industrial products company’s stock worth $414,000 after purchasing an additional 118 shares during the period.
-Finally, Barclays PLC raised its holdings in Avery Dennison by 41.7% in the second quarter.
-Barclays PLC now owns 187,680 shares of the industrial products company’s stock worth $32,244,000 after purchasing an additional 55,191 shares during the period.
+Several other institutional investors and hedge funds have also bought and sold shares of AVY.
+Moneta Group Investment Advisors LLC boosted its stake in Avery Dennison by 102,432.0% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 1,947,083 shares of the industrial products company’s stock worth $352,422,000 after acquiring an additional 1,945,184 shares in the last quarter.
+Norges Bank acquired a new position in Avery Dennison during the fourth quarter worth $153,787,000.
+BlackRock Inc. raised its holdings in Avery Dennison by 12.0% during the second quarter.
+BlackRock Inc. now owns 7,342,715 shares of the industrial products company’s stock worth $1,261,478,000 after buying an additional 787,201 shares during the last quarter.
+Lazard Asset Management LLC raised its holdings in Avery Dennison by 38.5% during the second quarter.
+Lazard Asset Management LLC now owns 2,316,506 shares of the industrial products company’s stock worth $397,974,000 after buying an additional 643,675 shares during the last quarter.
+Finally, Boston Partners raised its holdings in Avery Dennison by 43.9% during the third quarter.
+Boston Partners now owns 1,007,542 shares of the industrial products company’s stock worth $184,026,000 after buying an additional 307,325 shares during the last quarter.
 91.09% of the stock is owned by institutional investors.

 Analyst Upgrades and Downgrades

-Several research firms have weighed in on AVY.
-JPMorgan Chase & Co. increased their target price on shares of Avery Dennison from $185.00 to $218.00 and gave the stock an “overweight” rating in a report on Thursday, February 1st.
-Truist Financial reiterated a “buy” rating and issued a $249.00 target price on shares of Avery Dennison in a report on Friday, January 19th.
+Several research analysts have weighed in on AVY shares.
+UBS Group upped their price objective on shares of Avery Dennison from $225.00 to $230.00 and gave the stock a “buy” rating in a report on Thursday, January 11th.
 StockNews.com upgraded shares of Avery Dennison from a “hold” rating to a “buy” rating in a report on Wednesday.
-Citigroup lowered shares of Avery Dennison from a “buy” rating to a “neutral” rating and raised their price objective for the stock from $197.00 to $214.00 in a report on Wednesday, January 3rd.
-Finally, Raymond James raised their price objective on shares of Avery Dennison from $199.00 to $225.00 and gave the stock an “outperform” rating in a report on Thursday, January 25th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $218.78.
+Citigroup lowered shares of Avery Dennison from a “buy” rating to a “neutral” rating and increased their price target for the company from $197.00 to $214.00 in a research report on Wednesday, January 3rd.
+JPMorgan Chase & Co. increased their price target on shares of Avery Dennison from $185.00 to $218.00 and gave the company an “overweight” rating in a research report on Thursday, February 1st.
+Finally, Bank of America lowered shares of Avery Dennison from a “buy” rating to an “underperform” rating and set a $208.00 price target for the company. in a research report on Tuesday, January 2nd.
+One analyst has rated the stock with a sell rating, one has given a hold rating and eight have assigned a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of $218.78.

-Avery Dennison (NYSE:AVY – Get Free Report) last issued its quarterly earnings results on Wednesday, January 31st.
-The industrial products company reported $2.16 earnings per share (EPS) for the quarter, meeting the consensus estimate of $2.16.
+Avery Dennison (NYSE:AVY – Get Free Report) last released its quarterly earnings data on Wednesday, January 31st.
+The industrial products company reported $2.16 EPS for the quarter, meeting analysts’ consensus estimates of $2.16.
 Avery Dennison had a net margin of 6.01% and a return on equity of 30.97%.
-The firm had revenue of $2.11 billion for the quarter, compared to analyst estimates of $2.10 billion.
-During the same period in the previous year, the business earned $1.65 EPS.
-The company’s revenue was up 4.2% compared to the same quarter last year.
-On average, equities analysts predict that Avery Dennison Co. will post 9.28 EPS for the current fiscal year.
+The company had revenue of $2.11 billion during the quarter, compared to analyst estimates of $2.10 billion.
+During the same period last year, the business earned $1.65 earnings per share.
+Avery Dennison’s revenue was up 4.2% compared to the same quarter last year.
+Equities analysts forecast that Avery Dennison Co. will post 9.28 EPS for the current year.

 Avery Dennison Announces Dividend

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 20th.
 Stockholders of record on Wednesday, March 6th will be given a $0.81 dividend.
+The ex-dividend date of this dividend is Tuesday, March 5th.
 This represents a $3.24 dividend on an annualized basis and a dividend yield of 1.50%.
-The ex-dividend date of this dividend is Tuesday, March 5th.
-Avery Dennison’s dividend payout ratio (DPR) is presently 52.17%.
+Avery Dennison’s dividend payout ratio (DPR) is currently 52.17%.

 Avery Dennison Corporation operates as materials science and digital identification solutions company.
 It provides branding and information labeling solutions, including pressure-sensitive materials, radio-frequency identification (RFID) inlays and tags, and various converted products and solutions.
 The company designs and manufactures a range of labeling and functional materials that enhance branded packaging, carry or display information that connects the physical and the digital, and improve customers' product performance.